- Q: What can I do in the Amazon developer portal?

 - Q: If a customer uses Amazon Coins to purchase my app, does that change how I am paid?

 - No. Developers receive the same royalty payments regardless of the payment method the customer chooses.
 One Amazon Coin on the US. com marketplace is worth $0.01.
 On the Germany, France, Italy, Spain marketplaces one Amazon Coin is worth €0,01 and on the UK marketplace, one Amazon Coin is worth £0,01.
 On the Japan marketplace, one Amazon Coin is worth [ ] and on the Australia marketplace, one Amazon Coin is worth A$0.01.

 So, for example, if an app on the UK marketplace costs £2.99, it costs 299 Amazon Coins.
 Similarly, if an app on the US marketplace costs $2.99, it costs 299 Amazon Coins.
 When a user purchases an app by using Amazon Coins, we will pay the developer royalty in the currency of the customer’s country.

-Amazon Coins are simply another payment method honored by the in-app purchase flow.
-No additional work is required from developers who use the latest Amazon Mobile App SDK.
+- Amazon Coins are simply another payment method honored by the in-app purchase flow.
+No additional work is required from developers who use the latest Amazon Apps & Games Services SDK.

 Tablets: Fire Tablets

 - Q: How do I submit my app for Fire tablets?